0%

 Deciding to Go Custom

-When deciding to replace your windows, you must first determine whether you really need custom windows.
-If the openings are an irregular size, compare how much it will cost to make the hole bigger or smaller to accommodate a stock window.
+When deciding to replace your windows, you must first determine whether you need custom windows.
+If the openings are irregularly sized, compare the cost of enlarging or reducing the hole to accommodate a stock window.

 This is a better option if you’re putting in a smaller window, but since it will still require patching, filling, and trimming or the services of a contractor, this option may cancel out any savings from buying off the shelf.

 Non-standard sizing is not the only reason to go custom.
-Replacing existing windows that don’t complement the design of your house is easier with custom windows that allow you to buy whatever style or shape you want.
+Replacing existing windows that don’t complement your home’s design is easier with custom windows, which let you choose any style or shape you want.

-Upgrading to energy-efficient models is another great reason to opt for custom windows, especially if you are replacing a treasured signature window like a bow, bay, or oriel.
+Upgrading to energy-efficient models is another great reason to opt for custom windows, especially if you are replacing a treasured signature window, such as a bow, bay, or oriel.
 Custom ordering allows you to determine the features and measurements you need.

 A third company may have a standard size you can use with minor modifications.
 “Shopping around to find a standard size that fits your opening may save you some money,” Lowinski says.
-You may also want to see if using several standard windows, instead of a large custom one, works in your space.
+You may also want to see whether using several standard windows, rather than a large custom one, works in your space.

 Also Read: The Construction Team: Managing the Building Process